rahulgr8888/Java---Color-Picker/README.md

 Mine isn't as awesome as this guy's, But I've only just started with Java.

+I've also added the full screen feature for Mac OS in it.
+(Sorry, but windows doesn't have it)

 This is totally free(just mention me if you also think its awesome).

 Many of my friends think this can become a really awesome backgroud for their apps.